maladzenkau/deepstream_ros2/README.md

 ---
 ```
 ## 2. Latency estimation
 To estimate the latency, your model should be capable of detecting a synchronization image.
 It is recommended to use a simple image with a typical background from your dataset.
 Ensure that the resolution of your synchronization image matches the resolution of the source topic used for object detection.
-An Example of such an image is shown below.
+An example of such an image is shown below.
 ![sync](https://github.com/45kmh/deepstream_ros2/assets/151655734/92b3b257-5ab1-4934-a189-04769182c9f8)

 - Open launch file: